 “Incredible change happens in your life when you decide to take control of what you do have power over instead of craving control over what you don't.” – Steve Maraboli, Life, the Truth, and Being Free (1999)

-When it comes to investing almost everything is beyond our control.
-Interest rates, global trade policies, the price of commodities, changes in governments, the impact of weather on crops, you name it… all of these factors can affect our portfolio returns.
-All of them are beyond our control.
+When it comes to investing, almost everything is beyond our control.
+Interest rates, global trade policies, the price of commodities, changes in governments, the impact of weather on crops, you name it… all factors that can affect our portfolio returns.
+And all of them are beyond our control.
 But one thing is within our control: the fees that we pay for our asset manager’s services.

 Another common adage that I heard growing up was that you get what you pay for.
 In many cases that is true.
 High-end furniture is commonly made from more expensive and rare materials.
 The hand-made craftsmanship can cause a single chair to take days or weeks to build.
-This time, effort, and skill is rightly reflected in the price.
+This time, effort, and skill are rightly reflected in the price.
 But many studies have shown this is not the case with asset managers.
-The research trail can be traced back half a century.
-More recently, Martin Gruber’s 1996 study found that high fees were actually associated with lower performance.
-In 2011 Gruber and Elton combined on another study: it showed that while some active managers could outperform a passive investment fund, the fees that they charged lowered overall returns.
-Suppose, for instance, that an active manage outperforms the passive index by 0.8 percent- but then charges 1.5 percent in fees.
+Martin Gruber’s 1996 study found that high fees were actually associated with lower performance.
+In 2011, Gruber and Edwin Elton combined on another study: it showed that while some active managers could outperform a passive investment fund, the fees that they charged lowered overall returns.
+Suppose, for instance, that an active manage outperforms the passive index by 0.8%—but then charges 1.5% in fees.
 The net effect for the investor is negative.

 Over time this difference matters.

-Let’s assume that a more costly advisor is providing better returns.
-If that was true then we need to determine how much greater the returns would need to be to have the same return balance of $89,285 net of the higher fees.
+Let’s assume that a costlier advisor is providing better returns.
+If that were true, then we need to determine how much greater the returns would need to be to have the same return balance of $89,285 net of the higher fees.